Stage 2 Competency Assessment

 Stage 2 Competency Assessment Services

-The Stage 2 Competency Assessment Standards are the profession’s expression of the knowledge and skill base, engineering application abilities, and professional skills, values and attitudes that must be demonstrated in order to practice independently or unsupervised.
+The Stage 2 Competency Assessment Standards serve as the profession’s comprehensive framework, encompassing the knowledge, skill base, engineering application abilities, and professional values that must be demonstrated for engineers to practice independently and unsupervised.

-The Stage 2 Competency Assessment standards are used as the basis of assessment for Chartered membership of Engineers Australia (CPEng) and registration on the National Engineering Register (NER).
-Chartered membership is exclusive to Engineers Australia.
-It is a professional credential recognized by governments, businesses, and the general public worldwide.
-The achievement of a CPEng brings with it a career-long obligation to maintain competence in a chosen practice area.
+Engineers Australia developed the Stage 2 Competency Assessment standards as the benchmark for assessing engineers seeking Chartered membership (CPEng) and National Engineering Register (NER) registration.
+Achieving Chartered membership is an exclusive recognition by Engineers Australia, esteemed by governments, businesses, and the general public worldwide.
+Holding CPEng status signifies a lifelong commitment to maintaining competence within a chosen engineering practice area.

 What is expected of an experienced professional engineer?

-- ➝ interact effectively with other disciplines, professions and people.
+- Collaborate effectively with diverse disciplines, professions, and individuals.

-- ➝ interpreting technological possibilities to society, business and government.
+- Interpret and communicate technological possibilities to society, business, and government.

-- ➝ bringing knowledge to bear from multiple sources to develop solutions to complex problems and issues.
+- Utilize diverse knowledge sources to solve complex problems and address critical issues.

 While the outcomes of engineering generally have physical forms, the work of experienced professional engineers recognizes the interaction between people and technology.
 Professional engineers may conduct research concerned with advancing the science of engineering and with developing new principles and technologies within a broad engineering discipline.
 Alternatively, they may contribute to the education of engineers, continual improvement in the practice of engineering and to devising and updating the codes and standards that govern it.